Help with your application

 Your proposal should include:

-a title for the project
+- A title for the project

 If your application is successful, we expect that your research will develop.
-It is likely that your supervisor will suggest changes or developments to your research.
-Therefore you will not be held to the ideas that you explain in your proposal during the course of your research.
+It is likely that your supervisor(s) or those reviewing the work will suggest changes or developments to your research as your studies progress.

 We strongly encourage you to get in touch with a potential supervisor, and to include their name in your application.
 When contacting a potential supervisor, please include a draft proposal and CV as this will provide the starting point for discussion.
 You can introduce yourself by explaining why their work interests you.
 Please note that our academic staff are very busy and it may take time for them to respond to your enquiry.

-In order to ensure full consideration of your application we ask that you submit your complete application including all supporting documentation by Monday 25 November 2019.
+In order to ensure full consideration of your application we ask that you submit your complete application including all supporting documentation by 14 November 2022.

 You will be asked to add contact details for your referees.
 We will email them with information on how to upload their reference directly to your online application.
 Please allow plenty of time as we can only consider your application once we have received your full application, including your references.